kraenhansen/mocha-remote/README.md

 no changes to the test suite.
 I found that running the Mocha tests inside the Electron on React-Native apps, it was difficult to control it, start / stop external services and get reporting on which tests pass or fail.

-If you only need to run your tests in browser, [the Karma test runner](https://karma-runner.github.io/) could be a good alternative to this package.
-But if you're developing a library that must work in other JavaScript environments, such as React Native, I haven't found any other alternatives.
+If you only need to run your tests in browsers, [the Karma test runner](https://karma-runner.github.io/) could be a good alternative to this package.
+If you're developing a library that must work in other JavaScript environments, such as React Native, I haven't found any other alternatives.

 ## Please Note: This is very early-stage